juansbr7/STAT545-hw01-Bonilla-Juan/README.md

 # STAT545_Bonilla_Juan

-NOTE-to-SELF: Rstudio is highly inconsistent and crashes sometimes.
-Always save all the time.
+NOTE-to-SELF: Dear Juan remember that Rstudio is highly inconsistent and crashes unexpectandly.
+Always save changes all the time, please.

-Welcome to Juan's homework1 created in Github and edited locally in Rstudio.
+Welcome to Juan's homeworks created in Github and edited locally in Rstudio.
+Above are all the homeworks associated to the main topics.

 ***Table of Contents***